generalconsensus/gie-test/public/sites/all/themes/gesso_microsites/sass/README.md

 ### overrides/
 Stylesheets provided by Drupal modules that you want to completely override go here.
-Please update gesso_css_alter() in includes/css.inc to ensure the module’s stylesheet is not added and this stylesheet is added in its place.
+Please update gesso_microsites_css_alter() in includes/css.inc to ensure the module’s stylesheet is not added and this stylesheet is added in its place.

 ### panels-admin/